wyang342/django-meetup/README.md

 Release 0: Auth
 ------------------
-Use django.contrib.auth to handle creation and authentication of users.
+Use django's default library to handle creation and authentication of users.

 Release 1: Generate Models
 ------------------